Home Page Spelling Clues Word Families More Families Word Fun More Rules Weird Words Grammar

 Do you see why some of the words were eliminated? push and jump have 2 consonants at the end, not one; shoot and eat have two vowels in front of the final consonant.
 Those words do not follow this rule, so you will not double their final consonants when you add a suffix.

-WORD + ER +ING
+WORD + ER or +ED +ING

 bat batter batting